kholo-src/obschatbot/README.md

 This command clears the last rolls for every viewer in the chat room.

 ##### Spotify Service
 This service allows your viewers to add or remove song from a given playlist.
-This will requires you to have a developer account (you can create one at https://developer.spotify.com/) and to create an application in your dashboard.
+This will requires you to have a developer account (you can create one at https://developer.spotify.com/ - Free) and to create an application in your dashboard - Also free.
 "Playlist ID" is the ID of the playlist you want to give your viewers controls to.
 You can get this information by right-clicking your playlist in Spotify, "Share">"Copy Playlist Link", pasting the URL in any notepad application, and keeping the part between ".../playlist/" and "?si=..." from the URL.
 For instance: in "https://open.spotify.com/playlist/1a1ABC2DE34FghIJKlmno5?si=1a2b34c5defa6b7c", keep the "1a1ABC2DE34FghIJKlmno5" part.
 "Client ID" is your application Client ID (found in Spotify developer dashboard)
 "Client Secret" is your application Client Secret (found in Spotify developer dashboard)